realgorgan/install-supabase/README.md

 # Supabase Install Script

-## You can now access our website at https://supabase.sh

 This script sets up a Supabase environment on your Linux server.
 It also includes options for setting up a CloudFlare Tunnel and Tailscale for external access if you don't want to port forward.

 ## Supported Operating Systems